-Afternoon: Stuff your face with about 30,000 other food-lovers at one of the city's biggest food festivals, Taste of Tremont.
+Afternoon: Make a pit stop and grab lunch with about 30,000 other food-lovers at one of the city's biggest food festivals, Taste of Tremont.
 The streets are blocked off, food trucks and restaurant stands abound, local artists tout their wares, live music plays and it's a great time to be alive.

 Evening: Head over to Edgewater Park on the near west side for a relaxing end to the day.
-Sit on the beach and dip your toes in Lake Erie, practice your photog skills at one of the most picturesque skyline-viewing spots (complete with a postcard-worthy Cleveland script sign), and watch the sun set over the water while snacking on a little somethin' from the Beach House concession stand (if you're still hungry after Taste of Tremont).
+Sit on the beach and dip your toes in Lake Erie, practice your photog skills at one of the most picturesque skyline-viewing spots (complete with a postcard-worthy Cleveland script sign), and watch the sun set over the water while snacking on a little somethin' from the Eats and Treats concession stand.

 Monday, July 17

 Morning: It's a big day.
 Fuel up accordingly.
 Get yourself to Urban Farmer and breakfast like you mean it.
 We recommend the Brioche French Toast or the Honey Biscuit, but you really can't go wrong.

 Afternoon: Gear up for your big night by heading to the one-and-only, legendary Rock & Roll Hall of Fame.
 With six levels of memorabilia, music and artifacts, you'll get a full appreciation of how rock music shaped culture and history, and scared the life out of conservative parents for generations.
 Lunch at the on-site cafe, which overlooks North Coast Harbor.
 Then take a walk around Voinovich Park for a great skyline view and lake breeze.